pydata/numexpr/ANNOUNCE.rst

 ==========================
- Announcing Numexpr 2.6.6
+ Announcing Numexpr 2.6.7
 ==========================

 Hi everyone,

 This is a bug-fix release.
-Thanks to Mark Dickinson for a fix to the thread barrier that occassionally suffered from spurious wakeups on MacOSX.
+Thanks to Lehman Garrison for a fix that could result in memory leak-like behavior.

 Project documentation is available at:

 http://numexpr.readthedocs.io/

-Changes from 2.6.5 to 2.6.6
+Changes from 2.6.6 to 2.6.7
 ---------------------------

-- Thanks to Mark Dickinson for a fix to the thread barrier that occassionally suffered from spurious wakeups on MacOSX.
+- Thanks to Lehman Garrison for finding and fixing a bug that exhibited memory leak-like behavior.
+The use in `numexpr.evaluate` of `sys._getframe` combined with `.f_locals` from that frame object results an extra refcount on objects in the frame that calls `numexpr.evaluate`, and not `evaluate`'s frame.
+So if the calling frame remains in scope for a long time (such as a procedural script where `numexpr` is called from the base frame) garbage collection would never occur.
+- Imports for the `numexpr.test` submodule were made lazy in the `numexpr` module.

 What's Numexpr?
 ---------------